spectrapepper/spectrapepper/paper/paper.md

 - Baseline removal functions.
 - Normalization methods.
-- Low and high-pass filters and trimming tools.
+- Noise filters, trimming tools, and despiking methods [@Barton2019][@Whitaker2018].
+- Chemometrics algorithms to find peaks, fit curves, and deconvolution of spectra.
 - Combinatorial analysis tools, such as Spearman, Pearson, and n-dimensional correlation coefficients.
-- Tools for Machine Learning applications, such as data merging, randomization, and decision map.
+- Tools for Machine Learning applications, such as data merging, randomization, and decision boundaries.
 - Sample data and examples.

 # Acknowledgements

+This work has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreements no 777968 (INFINITE-CELL project) and 952982 (Custom-Art project), and was partially supported by the Spanish Ministry of Science, Innovation and Universities under the WINCOST (ENE2016-80788-C5-1-R) project.
+Authors from IREC belong to the SEMS (Solar Energy Materials and Systems) Consolidated Research Group of the “Generalitat de Catalunya” (ref.
+2017 SGR 862) and are grateful to European Regional Development Funds (ERDF, FEDER Programa Competitivitat de Catalunya 2007–2013).
+MG acknowledges the financial support from Spanish Ministry of Science, Innovation and Universities within the Juan de la Cierva fellowship (IJC2018-038199-I).

 # References